How To Prepare an Effective Loan Proposal

 - Executive Summary.
 Briefly describe your business, your market and how the loan will be used to help the company succeed.
 Think of the Executive Summary as your "elevator pitch."
 Then, flesh out the Summary in subsequent sections.

 - Business Summary.
 Describe the history of the business, current activity and results.
 Include brochures or other business identity collaterals in an Appendix.
-While your loan proposal is a "sales" document, present facts, not marketing materials, so use a "soft sell" in your proposal.
+While your loan proposal is a "sales" document, present facts, not marketing materials and use a "soft sell" in your proposal.

 - Management Profile(s).
 Lenders want to know to whom they'll be lending money.
 Describe your experience, qualifications, credentials and skills.
 Include manager resume(s).
 Establish your credibility and track record as a business owner and as a good corporate citizen.